-Queijo de coalho ("rennet cheese", "curd cheese", or coalho cheese) is a traditional Brazilian cheese from the NorthEast.
-It is a firm, lightweight yellowish white cheese with an elastic texture that is sold on a stick for roasting, since it doesn't melt when heated.
-It is quite a salty cheese with a slightly acidic taste.
-Handcrafted queijo de coalho is mostly produced from raw milk, but commercially produced versions are made from pasteurized milk.
-On the beaches of Brazil, you get coalho cheese as a cheap snack where it is cooked over a charcoal grill, often with a sprinkling of oregano or garlic-flavored sauce.
+Queijo de coalho ("rennet cheese", "curd cheese", or coalho cheese) is a traditional Brazilian cheese produced in Northeastern Brazil.
+It is a firm, lightweight yellowish-white cheese with an elastic texture.
+It is a salty cheese with a slightly acidic taste.
+Handcrafted coalho is mainly produced from raw milk of cow, but commercially produced versions are made from pasteurized milk.
+On the beaches of Brazil, you get coalho cheese as a cheap snack where it is cooked over a charcoal grill, often with a sprinkling of oregano or garlic-flavoured sauce.